When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 2. Ropes

-You can also use macrame curtains that are easy to make or available for purchase online.
-The perfect idea if you want to create a valance in an open-concept living room.
+You can also use macrame curtains.
+These are easy to make yourself or purchase online.
+This is the perfect idea if you want to create a boho valance in an open-concept living room.

 3. Screen Dividers